hongxinli/Dijit-Tree-CheckBox/Store.md

 * put
 * remove

-A store event is a JavaScript key:value pairs object with the following ABNF
+A cbtree store event is a JavaScript key:value pairs object with the following ABNF notation:
-notation:

 	store-event = "{" "type:" event-name "," "item:" object ["," "oldItem:" object] "}"
 	event-name  = "new" / "change" / "delete"

-To listen for store events the application has to register an event listener using either the store's on() method or the dojo/on `on()` method.
+To listen for store events the application has to register an event listener using either the store's `on()` method or the dojo/on `on()` method.
 For example, if you want to get notified of new objects being added to the store consider the following example:

 ```javascript
 require( ["cbtree/store/Memory",